az2611/berkeley_ML/README.md

 • Single people and people with a married partner, between 21 and 31 make 42% of people who accepted coupons for Coffee House.
 • People in their 20's with income less than $50,000 have a much higher propensity to accept the coupon for a coffee house (Figure 10).
 • In general, men in their 20's have a much higher tendency to accept the coupon for Coffee House than women (Figure 11).
 • Women in their 20s making less than $12,500 and men making more than $100,000 represent the majority of consumers who accepted and used a Coffee House coupon.

+Additional analysis could be performed to understand the influence of companions, education and temperature.
+Another key aspect could be to understand the impact timing in the acceptance of the coupon.